sveltejs/kit/documentation/docs/60-appendix/20-integrations.md

 ## `vitePreprocess`

-Including [`vitePreprocess`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/preprocess.md) in your project will allow you to use the various flavors of JS and CSS that Vite supports: TypeScript, PostCSS, SCSS, Less, Stylus, and SugarSS.
+Including [`vitePreprocess`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/preprocess.md) in your project will allow you to use the various flavors of CSS that Vite supports: PostCSS, SCSS, Less, Stylus, and SugarSS.
 If you set your project up with TypeScript it will be included by default:

 ```js
 // svelte.config.js